 This kind has all the goodies your pup needs.
 With lower sodium and copper content, it will aid in lower blood pressure and metal buildup in your dog’s system.
 It has a boost of zinc, fiber, B-vitamins, and omega-3 fatty acids.
 That will help to reduce inflammation and support healing.

 It has vegetable proteins for dogs who have neurological issues because of liver disease.
 This is a very healthful, nutrient-packed, specialized recipe to help your dog thrive and recover.
 While high-priced, this food seems to deliver in all the areas it should.
 If money is no object, it would be worth it, which is why it is our premium choice pick for best dry dog food for liver disease.

-4. The Honest Kitchen Dog Food – For Puppies
+4. The Honest Kitchen Dog Food – Best For Puppies

 While the Honest Kitchen Food for Dogs is geared toward adults, many find it is an excellent recipe for puppies as well.
 It is so much within proper parameters for food safety that they consider it human grade.
 It is a dehydrated selection, so you just add warm water and stir it to make a mouth-watering meal.

 Because of the softness, it is perfect or dogs with decaying or developing teeth.
 It won’t be hard on the gums, either.
 It’s completely non-GMO, has no preservatives, no byproducts, and low protein.
 It is made from turkey and free-range chicken.

 It is simple to prepare, but it can take some extra time out of your schedule as opposed to pouring kibble into a bowl.
 If you don’t mind spending a few minutes warming and hydrating the meal for your dog, it is a delicious, fresh choice that is both tasty and healing for their liver.